On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

-Visibility and usability of testing infrastructure and testing artifacts influences the measure of testing used by developers.
-Existing artefacts like test cases enable developers to copy and extend, making the process of developing tests easier (\code{makingTestingEasier}).
-Artefacts also act as symbols, signifying the importance of testing (\code{ArtifactsMediatingCommunication}).
+\reviewmarktwo{Visibility and usability of testing infrastructure like test cases enable developers to copy and extend, making the process of developing tests easier (\code{makingTestingEasier})\groundedin{4}{1.005}.} Artefacts also act as symbols, signifying the importance of testing (\code{ArtifactsMediatingCommunication})\groundedin{43}{2}.
 They communicate the \code{significance} of testing in a project and exemplify the measure of testing which is used by collaborators.
-We argue that developers leave a \code{testingFingerprint} in projects from which collaborators learn (\code{learningFromGoodExamples}).
-We were told by our interviewees that this indirect communication between developers to pass on testing knowledge can be more impactful than interpersonal guidance: \interviewee{There wasn't direct influence from people but you definitely noticed that you work on a project where there were people before you that defined the way to test.
-You sort of take that over without explicitly listening to the person, but you see the influence of them}{2}{00:28:05}.
-Being exposed to testing artifacts and seeing the \code{testingFingerprint} of someone can start a process of reflection that can lead to a change in how testing is perceived (\code{learningFromProjectsNotPeople}).
+We argue that developers leave a \code{testingFingerprint} in projects from which collaborators learn (\code{learningFromGoodExamples})\groundedintwo{45}{1}{53}{1}.
+We were told by our interviewees that this indirect communication between developers to pass on testing knowledge can be more impactful than interpersonal guidance: \reviewmark{Being exposed to testing artifacts and seeing the \code{testingFingerprint} of someone can start a process of reflection that can lead to a change in how testing is perceived (\code{learningFromProjectsNotPeople})\groundedin{2}{0.15}.}

-Existing testing infrastructure and artifacts can make the development of test cases and testing code more efficient (\code{reducingRequiredEffort}).
-The lack of testing infrastructure on the other hand inhibits testing efforts (\code{AvoidingAdditionalWork}, \code{findingEfficientSolution}).
-Taking the first steps to establishing a working testing infrastructure can be a daunting task: \interviewee{Where do you start?}{8}{00:36:49} Building up an initial suite of tests or \code{refactoringForTestability} \interviewee{takes a lot of effort especially if the project was build with no testing in mind}{2}{00:37:07} (\code{spendingLotsOfEffort}).
-The challenge for developers here is: \interviewee{how do you get the initial amount of tests in there so that then you get the ball rolling}{2}{00:36:05} (\code{GettingTheSnowballRolling}, \code{gainingTestingMomentum}).
+The lack of testing infrastructure inhibits testing efforts (\code{AvoidingAdditionalWork}, \code{findingEfficientSolution}).
+Especially in complex projects, taking the first steps to establishing a working testing infrastructure can be a daunting task\groundedin{8}{0.5}. \reviewmark{\reviewmarktwo{Building up an initial suite of tests or \code{refactoringForTestability}\groundedin{4}{1.5} can take a lot of effort when the project was build with no testing in mind (\code{spendingLotsOfEffort}\groundedin{2}{1}).} To establish software testing in a project a challenge for developers often is do exactly that to establish a momentum for testing efforts (\code{GettingTheSnowballRolling}, \code{gainingTestingMomentum})\groundedin{2}{1}.}